-MMORPGs are massive in so many ways.
-Across hundreds of games, they bring in 10 billion dollars a year and have audiences that expand well into the tens of millions.
-In just World of Warcraft, players have collectively logged more time than our species has spent evolving on this planet—over 6 million years.
-The best MMORPGs share the beautiful ideal that anyone from anywhere can become anything within the confines of these virtual worlds (and grind out some epic loot in the process).
+Take World of Warcraft, for example, where players have collectively logged more time in Azeroth than our species has been on this planet—over 6 million years.
+But at the heart of all these big numbers is a simple ideal: That anyone from anywhere can become anything within the confines of these virtual worlds (and grind out some epic loot in the process).

-We've come a long way from the text-based multi-user dungeons of yesteryear.
-So to celebrate that awesome lineage, we've rounded up the best MMOs that you can still play today.
+MMOs have come a long way from the text-based multi-user dungeons they evolved from.
+To celebrate that awesome lineage—and help you decide which one is actually worth your time—we've rounded up the best MMOs that you can play right now.
 Whether you want to kick ass as some sort of human-cat hybrid or conquer the galaxy as a ruthless dictator, the MMOs on this list represent the best the genre has to offer.
-To make things easy, we've broken this list down into categories that really get at the heart of what makes each of these games exemplary.
+To make things easy, we've also broken this list down into categories that really get at the heart of what makes each of these games exemplary.

 An incredible number of MMOs have played a critical role in shaping the genre, but many of them are much older and less populated than in their better days.
 For that reason, this list focuses on MMOs that still have a lot of life left in them, rather than those that are slowly winding down or have already run their course.
 If you want to read about the genre's past, check out our brief history of MMO games.